-Having “good” credit sounds like something you don’t really need to be concerned with until you’re ready to pony up a down payment on a home or need a second car to accommodate your growing family (hello, minivan!).
+Having “good” credit sounds like something you don’t really need to be concerned with until you’re ready to pony up a down payment on a home or new car.

 But the truth is, your credit can help determine whether you can even get a mortgage or car loan in the first place.
 It’s something you have to nurture from the time you start paying your own bills so that when a money goal is finally in your grasp, your credit won’t be what holds you back.

 Fortunately, the need for healthy credit isn’t lost on the younger generation: 66% of people in the 25-to-29 age range who responded to the March 2016 LearnVest/Barclaycard Financial Literacy Research survey said that having a strong credit rating was extremely important to them.
 That’s higher than any other age range and the 59% reported by the population at large.